 - What is the advantage of doping?

-- Intrinsic and extrinsic type of semiconductor – n-type and p-type
+- Intrinsic and extrinsic types of semiconductors – n-type and p-type

-- How the holes move in semiconductor to carry current?
+- How the holes move in semiconductors to carry current?

 - p-n junction diode